 A few places in Asia for first-time travelers provide a softer landing than others.
-Although pretty much everywhere in Asia is interesting to visit, some destinations can be more challenging and exhausting for the uninitiated.
+The culture shock doesn't hit as hard.
+Although pretty much everywhere in Asia is interesting to visit, some destinations can be more challenging and exhausting for the uninitiated and jet-lag weary.

-If you haven’t traveled in Asia very much and aren't quite ready to hack through the jungles in Sumatra just yet, these seven great destinations are easy places to become adjusted before traveling farther afield.
+If you haven’t traveled in Asia very much and aren't quite ready to hack through the jungles in Sumatra just yet or navigate the busyness of India, these seven great destinations are easy places to get in the groove as an independent traveler before traveling farther afield.

 01 of 07

 Although Chiang Mai has traffic and pollution issues of its own, many travelers prefer the walkable size and sights of the Old Town inside of the moat.
+The city is certainly more drivable if you're willing to learn on a scooter.
 Even the prices are slightly better in Chiang Mai than you’ll find in Bangkok or the Thai islands.

 Chiang Mai has a reputation throughout Thailand for excellent food and a friendlier vibe than locations in the south.
-And if the city still proves to be too much, you can escape to Pai -- a pleasant town in the mountains just four hours north.
+And if the city still proves to be too much, you can escape... to Pai — a pleasant tourist town in the mountains just four hours north of Chiang Mai.

 02 of 07

-Although Laos is a very poor country and plenty of scams target travelers, navigating is easy and beautiful waterfalls just outside of town beckon.
+Although Laos is an impoverished country, and plenty of scams target first-time travelers, the tourism infrastructure is easy to navigate as an independent traveler.
+Many sights such as the beautiful waterfalls just outside of town beckon.
 And if Luang Prabang feels just a little too easy, some exciting jungle trekking in Luang Namtha isn’t too far to the north.

 03 of 07

 The mix of ethnicities living there mean that you’ll get to sample Chinese, Indian, and Malay culture all in one stop.
-It also means that you’ll be able to get around easily by using English.
+Along with those three, there is plenty of Persian, Middle Eastern, and even European influence.
+Communication isn't a problem: you’ll be able to get around easily by using English.

 04 of 07